The 8 Best Charcoal Grills

 You can't talk about charcoal grills without mentioning Weber.
 The brand is responsible for the iconic kettle/tripod design that's serviced backyard cookouts for decades.
 Today, the Weber Original continues to out-rank other styles.
-Just take a look at the nearly 2,000 reviews on Walmart or nearly 7,000 five-star reviews on Amazon.
-People love this grill.
-You can score the classic black for $175 on Walmart and the new olive green color for the same price on Amazon.
+Just take a look at the nearly 3,000 five-star reviews on Walmart or nearly 9,000 five-star reviews on Amazon.
+People love this grill, and you can score the classic black for under $220 at both Walmart and Amazon.

 Best Budget Charcoal Grill

-If $175 is still a little too high, the slightly smaller 18-inch Weber is just as reliable, well-made and top-rated.
-It's just more compact (which makes it great for condos or small patios) and it's just $99 on both Walmart and Amazon.
+If $200+ is still a little too high, the slightly smaller 18-inch Weber is just as reliable, well-made and top-rated.
+It's just more compact, which makes it great for condos or small patios), and it's just $119 at both Walmart and Amazon.

 Best Cart-Style Charcoal Grill

 However, if you don't like the kettle design, don't worry.
 More brands are releasing cart-style charcoal grills that look just like a gas grill.
 Many, like this Nexgrill, even feature a side shelf like a gas grill for prep work.
 This matte-black model totally looks like a gourmet gas grill but without a bulky propane tank or the steep price tag.
 It's only $139 + free shipping at The Home Depot.